What is digital marketing and how can it help my brand online?

 by | Jan 12, 2021

-The first thing to understand before you even begin to think about digital marketing is that your brand is a conversation.
-Especially online, because it’s so social.
 And that there are many different types of marketing, but for simplicity and as a basic introduction, we’ll focus on just a few here.

 The first is traditional brand promotion like billboards, magazine or newspaper advertising, television or radio ads etc. This is called outbound marketing because the message is being pushed out by the brand to everyone.
 It’s not necessarily targeted to a specific group.